thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 By the way: It is very important to *always* test the $cr=0$ rate!
 Only by doing this, we can find whether our binary operator is designed properly.
 It is a common fallacy to assume that an operator which we have designed to combine good characteristics from different solutions *will actually do that*.
-If the algorithm setups with $cr=0$ would be better than those that use the binary operator, it is a clear indication that we are doing something wrong.
+If the algorithm setups with $cr=0$ would be better than those that use the binary operator, it would be a clear indication that we are doing something wrong.
 So we need to carefully analyze whether the small improvements that our binary operator can provide are actually *significant*.
 We therefore apply the same statistical approach as already used in [@sec:hcTestForSignificance] and later discussed in detail in [@sec:testForSignificance].